hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/transact.md

             </td>
             <td>
-                This change adds missing feature guards to cover the cases where the sqlite feature is omitted.
-Without this change, the compiler issues several errors and a number of warnings.
+                This change removes a duplicate URL loading from the environment variable for tests.

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-08-03 15:18:56 +0000 UTC
+        Created At 2021-08-16 15:15:08 +0000 UTC
     </div>
 </div>